End of the World Survivor Competition

-Technopolypse: On the continent of Afrope players must relive the horrors of the Technopolypse.
+Technocalypse: On the continent of Afrope players must relive the horrors of the Technocalypse.
 They must try to find food amongst rotting crops, seek shelter in buildings operated by crazed AI, avoid the roving neumanns and citizens of the world driven to madness.
 Be careful what you connect to, the malsphere is always looking for new victims.

 Text by Ryan B